-Last year I did a workshop for the 2019 Charlotte Mason Online Conference and wrote a blog post called “How to Teach Music the Charlotte Mason Way” where I discussed 6 different aspects of a Charlotte Mason inspired music education.
+In 2019 I did a workshop for the 2019 Charlotte Mason Online Conference and wrote a blog post called “How to Teach Music the Charlotte Mason Way” where I discussed 6 different aspects of a Charlotte Mason inspired music education.

 Those 6 aspects are:

 - Musical Creativity